overhangio/tutor/docs/install.rst

 Requirements
 ------------

-The only prerequisite for running this is a working docker installation.
-Both docker and docker-compose are required.
+The only prerequisite for running this is a working Docker installation.
+You'll need both the ``docker`` and ``docker-compose`` commands in your system ``$PATH``.
 Follow the instructions from the official documentation:

 - `Docker <https://docs.docker.com/engine/installation/>`_
 - `Docker compose <https://docs.docker.com/compose/install/>`_